Lyall/StarTrekResurgenceFix/README.md

 Please report any issues you see.
 - When using a custom resolution, the resolution option in settings will appear blank, this is just cosmetic and doesn't affect functionality.
 - Mouse sensitivity during QTE interaction segments will be slower the higher the framerate.
-- Controller sensitivity is higher during gameplay and lower during QTE interactions the higher the framerate.
+- Controller sensitivity is higher during gameplay and lower during QTE interactions with higher framerates.
 - Running a resolution higher the 4K on either axis may cause the game to run extremely poorly.

 ## Screenshots